 Wright’s work for the Johnson family didn’t end with their worldwide headquarters.
 H.F.
 Johnson Jr., the SC Johnson Company’s third-generation leader, also commissioned the architect to build his family estate.
 With four wings jutting out across 14,000 square feet of space, Wright completed his sprawling creation in 1939 and named it “Wingspread.”

-Though it’s the largest of Wright’s Prairie School houses, the estate stays true to the architect’s organic roots by blending into the surrounding 30 acres of woodland and prairie with the architect’s use of natural materials like limestone, brick, stucco and unstained wood.
+Though it’s the largest of Wright’s Prairie style houses, the estate stays true to the architect’s organic roots by blending into the surrounding 30 acres of woodland and prairie with the architect’s use of natural materials like limestone, brick, stucco and unstained wood.
 A 30-foot chimney rising to the middle of a teepee-inspired clerestory ceiling covered in windows combines to lift the home skyward.
 Make a reservation to tour this one-of-a-kind home and get an inside glimpse of Wright’s work.

 Wright didn’t just build custom mansions and towering workspaces – he had a dream of building homes that were affordable to the typical American family.
 His American System-Built Homes were a short-lived venture between 1915 and 1917, and just 16 of these models have been identified throughout the Midwest today.

 This home is one of six still standing on West Burnham Street and Layton Boulevard in Milwaukee, a developing area that was still considered the edge of town when the houses were built in 1915 and 1916.
 Tours of the Burnham home are given on select weekends by trained docents, and you don’t even need a reservation.